MikhaD/nixos-config/README.md

 > [!Warning]
 > This config is a work in progress.
 There are many aspects of my system that are still configured imperatively, or omitted until I get nix-sops working.

+## Opinions
+This configuration expects and enforces several rules and patterns:
+- This configuration repository must be located at `/home/<username>/nix/flake.nix` (configurable in the flake details).
+- The /etc/nixos directory must not contain any .nix or .lock files except for a symlink to the flake.nix file in this repository.
+- System modules can install packages in home manager via `home-config.packages`.
+- All modules can set options on the user via `default-user.extra`.

 ## Useful nix command reference
 Update flake inputs (must be run in the same dir as the flake.nix):
 ```